 Help Reduce Power Outages

-Climate change, wildfires, heat waves, dry vegetation, drought and high winds all contribute to higher electrical demand and lower supply conditions that can lead to power outages.
+All Californians should remember that climate change and weather conditions during the summer months create higher risks for power outages.
+Climate change, wildfires, heat waves, dry vegetation, drought, and high winds contribute to higher electrical demand and lower supply conditions that can lead to power outages.

 FAQs: How You Can Help